Chapter 10:

 For two weeks, I barely saw her.

 Aika evaporated.
-Not in a literal way.
+Not in a literal way, but close, actually.
 She simply began slipping out of rooms before I entered them.
 Switching shifts.
 Running errands.
 Taking deliveries instead of counter duty.

 I wanted to apologize on how the outreach day we did together ended.
 I wanted to praise her for her God given talent.
 I wanted to tell her that she’s got a natural way with kids.
 I wanted to tell her a lot of things.
 Mostly appropriate.
 Forgive me Lord.